SaptarshiSarkar12/Drifty/Website/app/docs/Development/Building-Executables.md

 > [!NOTE]
 > Check if GraalVM is added to the system path by running `native-image --version` in the terminal.
-> If the command is not recognized, add GraalVM `bin` directory to the system path.
+> If the command is not recognized, add the GraalVM `bin` directory to the system path.
 > ```shell
 > PATH=$GRAALVM_HOME/bin
 > ```
-> The below environment variable must be set pointing to the GraalVM installation directory.
+> Set the following environment variable to point to your GraalVM installation directory.
 > ```shell
 > GRAALVM_HOME=<path-to-graalvm>
 > ```